Archive for the ‘Energy efficiency’ Category

 But either way, the system will be on for longer.
 The runtime is a pretty minor disadvantage, but if noise bothers you, it’s something to be aware of.

-And if you already have a heat pump but haven’t had it serviced in (gulp) years, get on our schedule and we’ll come out and perform some much-needed maintenance.
+If you already have a heat pump but haven’t had it serviced in (gulp) years, get on our schedule and we’ll come out and perform some much-needed maintenance.

 Why Is It Important to Change Air Filters on Air Conditioners and Furnaces?